If you want to feel the vibrancy of Cuban culture and the pride of it within Miami, look no further than things to do in Little Havana.

 Try Cuban-Inspired Ice Cream Flavors at Azucar

-The most well known ice cream shop in the area is easy to spot on Calle Ocho; it has a huge ice cream cone outside on top of its neon marquee.
+The area's most well-known ice cream shop is easy to spot on Calle Ocho; it has a huge ice cream cone on top of its neon marquee.

 Azucar was founded in 2011 and now has a location in Little Havana, Miami, and another in Dallas, Texas.
-The owner’s inspiration to open the shop was her ice-cream loving grandmother (“abuela,” in Spanish).
+Her ice-cream-loving grandmother inspired the owner to open the shop.
+“Azucar” means “sugar” in Spanish.

 A ton of flavors are available at Azucar, some more savory than sweet.
-But there’s a lot of great tropical flavors there to note.
-One is Abuela Maria, which has guava pieces in it with cream cheese mixed in and cookie pieces.
-Another favorite was Cafe con Leche (coffee with milk), with Oreo pieces mixed in.
+But there are a lot of great tropical flavors there to note.
+One is Abuela Maria (grandmother Maria), which has guava pieces in it with cream cheese mixed in and cookie pieces.
+Another favorite was Cafe con Leche (coffee with milk) with mixed Oreo pieces.

-They get fruit from Los Pinareños fruit market down 8th street, which is also worth a visit.
+They get fruit from the Los Pinareños fruit market down 8th Street, which is also worth a visit.